Meade remembered as a 'father figure'

 BRISTOL, Tenn. — Ronnie Meade, 75, known to his friends and family as “Pops,” was a familiar face at the Haven of Rest Rescue Mission’s community dinners.

+The discovery of a body in Bristol, Tennessee over the weekend is drawing attention to the plight of the homeless community in the area.

-"He (Meade) let me come and stay with him when I first got here.
+“He [Meade] let me come and stay with him when I first got here.
 He actually opened his doors up to a lot of people.
 He really did,” Williams said.
-“Like half the people that was around here when he lived there (he had a house for a while near Haven of Rest rescue) would have somewhere to go, to take a shower, change clothes, get a nap or whatever be the case, maybe eat, he was always doing something for other people instead of doing stuff for himself.
+“Like half the people that was around here when he lived there [Meade had a house for a while near Haven of Rest rescue] would have somewhere to go, to take a shower, change clothes, get a nap or whatever be the case, maybe eat; he was always doing something for other people instead of doing stuff for himself.

 People are also reading…